UCSF-CBI/c4/docs/howto/rstudio-server-2.md

 Next, cancel the ssh tunnel on your workstation terminal with Ctrl-C.

 Lastly, return to your interactive shell that was instantiated with srun.
 Ctrl-C out of the rsc shell.
 Then `rsc stop` to cleanly stop your rsc session.
 Last step is to type `exit` or Ctrl-D to close the interactive shell.
-This allows SLURM to clear up the requested resources for other users.
+This allows Slurm to clear up the requested resources for other users.